Frequently Asked Questions

 How many people will be on the tour?

 We keep our group sizes small to facilitate a meaningful connection between the women and visitors.
-The number of tour participants can be between 4 and 12 people.
+The number of tour participants can be between 4 and a maximum limit of 8 people (due to our current sanitary safety measures).

 Can children attend the tour?